10 Things Your Destination Wedding Planner Didn't Tell You!

 Bottom line: Brides will tell you that regardless of how much you plan your wedding, unless you have an infinite amount of money and time to invest, the stars will not align on your wedding day and the event will not follow your perfect vision.
 This possibility gets even higher if you are going the destination wedding route, so be prepared to have even less control and be open to compromise.
 Soak up the possibilities that your destination brings.
 At the end of it all, the mere fact that you pulled off having your wedding at your dream destination will be the most memorable gift that will always be yours!

 Possible solution: Plan as much as you can and have an open mind for the things outside of your control.
 Consider hosting your wedding in another city (instead of overseas), which will allow easier procurement of everything you need, while providing a host of honeymoon and post-wedding entertainment.
 Look into Miami - there is a long list of things to do in Miami Beach and hidden gems in Miami that will add to your wedding memories.
+Cocoa Beach is also a fantastic option with a gorgeous ocean setting - and if you love seafood, Cocoa Beach restaurants offer the best selection!
+There are plenty of things to do in Kissimmee and even free things to in Orlando to add to the entertainnment!
 There are also other vacation getaways for couples that would make perfect venues for your destination wedding.
 If your heart is still set on an international destination wedding, turn to the plethora of wedding websites that can help you locate the items you need.

 5 | Privacy | Most weddings end with the bride and groom exiting the reception, waving goodbye to embark on the honeymoon leg of their big day, never to be seen again until they emerge with photos and sweet stories.
 Since destination weddings are set in destinations, the wedding and honeymoon will most likely be in the same area as other guests who attended the wedding.
 This can be a recipe for awkward run-ins and lost privacy - if this sort of thing matters to you.
 Just imagine running into grandma while on a romantic stroll wearing your skimpy honeymoon wardrobe, lounging with your new spouse in the same pool as your in-laws or visiting a restaurant with your wedding guests seated at a facing table.
 Do you walk away and pretend you don’t see them or give into the obligation to take time out from your honeymoon to socialize with awkward conversation?
 These visuals may be comical, but the possibilities are real, so be prepared with a plan to handle uncomfortable scenes.